- Perky styling

 The CX-3 lineup comes in Sport, Touring, and Grand Touring trims, all of which are reasonably well equipped and powered by a 148-horsepower 2.0-liter inline-4 teamed with a 6-speed automatic transmission.
 All-wheel drive is optional, but the CX-3’s modest power output hardly overwhelms the front wheels in standard form.
 Crisp steering and a comfortable ride make for an unusually willing twisty road companion.
 The trim dimensions that make the CX-3 maneuverable in the city give it a cramped back seat and less trunk space than some convertibles, at least with the rear seat upright.
 Front-seat riders have comfortable seats and are surrounded by higher-end materials, though the infotainment system lacks Apple CarPlay and Android Auto compatibility and its menu-intensive software is a constant frustration.

-The CX-3 comes standard with low-speed automatic emergency braking, blind-spot monitors, and rear cross-traffic alert.
-A full-speed system with adaptive cruise control, active lane control and other active safety features is a reasonably priced option worth selecting.
+The CX-3 comes standard with automatic emergency braking, blind-spot monitors, and rear cross-traffic alert.
+A higher-speed automatic braking system with adaptive cruise control, active lane control and other active safety features is a reasonably priced option worth selecting.
 Crash-test scores have been good, though the headlights are dim in most trims.

 Fuel economy is a bright spot, making the CX-3 cheap to buy and inexpensive to run.
-As a value-oriented small crossover for those who consider a back seat storage for items and pets and not humans, the CX-3 is a good choice.
+As a value-oriented small crossover for those who would use a back seat for storage and pets and not humans, the CX-3 is a good choice.

 2020 Mazda CX-3